 Please be smart and do your part.
 Wear a mask!
 We all have a responsibility to protect one another against the spread of COVID-19 and make our communities healthier.

 Southern Tennessee Regional Health System Lawrenceburg is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers, volunteers and visitors.
 We are working closely with the Tennessee Department of Health and following guidance from the Centers for Disease Control and Prevention (CDC) to ensure our hospital is prepared with the appropriate plans to detect, protect and respond should anyone in our community contract or be exposed to the novel coronavirus (2019-nCoV).

-While we have not evaluated OR treated any patients with this virus at our hospital to date, Southern Tennessee Regional Health System Lawrenceburgi has taken the following measures to prepare out of an abundance of caution, in accordance with CDC guidelines:
+Southern Tennessee Regional Health System Lawrenceburgi has taken the following measures to prepare out of an abundance of caution, in accordance with CDC guidelines:

 Patients in the Emergency Department and inpatient units are screened based on their recent travel history.

 Personal protective equipment is available, including face masks and eye protection, for example.

 Hand hygiene products are easily accessible throughout the facility.

 Importantly, all of the above are standard operating protocols that are in place year-round to help ensure the health and well-being of everyone who enters our hospital.